matthewtmoran/glossa/Readme.md

 ## Quick Setup
 1. Get this project (do how you do... download the .zip or clone the repo)

-- Navigate to the repository
+2. Navigate to the repository
 ```
 $ cd /your/path/to/glossa
 ```

-- Make sure you have node.js, npm, gulp, electron and bower installed
+3. Make sure you have node.js, npm, gulp, electron and bower installed

-- Install Glossa's dependancies
+4. Install Glossa's dependancies
 ```
 $ npm install && bower install
 ```

-- Gulp it, baby.
+5. Gulp it, baby.
 ```
 $ gulp serve
 ```

 ## Screenshots

-Current iteration of the audio transcription interface in the baseline editor. ☟
+☟ Current iteration of the audio transcription interface in the baseline editor.

 ![It is alive.](https://dl.dropboxusercontent.com/u/538337/Glossa/Screen%20Shot%202016-10-06%20at%201.31.39%20PM.png)

 *It better be pretty, because you'll spend way too much time here.*

-Here is the fancy shmancy Project Management Drawer. ☟
+☟ Here is the fancy-shmancy Project Management Drawer.

 ![](https://dl.dropboxusercontent.com/u/538337/Glossa/Screen%20Shot%202016-10-06%20at%201.30.48%20PM.png)

-*Clone a corpus or view and edit your dictionary.
-Add affix templates or browse grammatical categories.
+*Clone a corpus or view and edit your dictionary!
+Add affix templates or browse grammatical categories!
 Don't know what we're talking about?
 Neither do we (j/k).
 We've put hecka' helps in there to aid you on your language documentation journey.*

 ## Features